-Disasters have shut down California colleges in the past: Here's how they fared | Black Voice News
+Disasters have shut down California colleges in the past: Here’s how they fared

 Communication studies major Mackenzie Bryan lost her home in the fire, bouncing from hotel to hotel for four months.
 Today she lives with her family in a condo and is getting ready to transfer to a four-year college.

-“I can talk about openly,” Bryan said, “but I haven’t fully processed it yet.
+“I can talk about [the fire] openly,” Bryan said, “but I haven’t fully processed it yet.
 Now it’s more dealing with it psychologically than physically.”

 The college has filled a previously empty position for a full-time mental health counselor, and plans to hire a second one soon.
 While many campus health centers focus on short-term counseling, limiting students to a handful of visits, Butte is experimenting with a special 12-week program designed to address post-traumatic stress disorder .